creativescala/fs2-tutorial/docs/src/pages/list.md

 There are three possible solutions:

-1. we can use a higher precision numeric type, but that takes more memory, may require more CPU cycles, and still may not solve the problem;
+1. we can use a higher precision numeric type;
-2. we can cry, because life is unfair, but this doesn't solve the problem;
+2. we can cry, because life is unfair;
 3. we can use a clever algorithm like [Kahan summation][kahan].
-This does solve the problem.

 For this exercise we'll choose option 3.

+The [Wikipedia explanation][kahan] is clear enough that I'm not going to repeat a description here.
+Implement Kahan summation in `code/src/main/scala/introduction/02-kahan.scala`.

 [kahan]: https://en.wikipedia.org/wiki/Kahan_summation_algorithm